HashirOwais/NextPay-Subscription_Simplifed/README.md

 ## 7. References

 Use **IEEE style** citations.
-Only include items that are cited in the report.
+Only  items that are cited in the report.

 ---